 Congratulations to Kim Hatherly for her entry ' A Boy from Shoreditch' which was announced in September 2017 as the winning entry.
 You can read Kim's work, together with all the other entries received, below.
 The winning entry also appeared in the September issue of Descent.

 The theme for 2016 was 'The Ancestor I most admire is .... ' and the winner was Christine Collins with her essay Dan's Legacy.
 This was published in the September issue of Descent and is reproduced below.
-There were 25 entries and all are able to be downloaded individually by following the links below, or you can download one composite file here.

 The theme for 2015 was My Immigrant's Story.